Introduction

 Console.WriteLine(Energy.Core.Web.Get(url).Body);

-Easy to use, build upon standard System.Net.WebRequest class REST functions available for common methods like GET, POST, PUT, PATCH, DELETE, HEAD or OPTIONS.
+Easy to use, built upon standard System.Net.WebRequest class REST functions available for common methods like GET, POST, PUT, PATCH, DELETE, HEAD or OPTIONS.

 Generic SQL database connection